digikar99/abstract-arrays/README.md

 The compile time facilities allows one to define array specialization types using `deftype` that specialize on element-type and rank - without a corresponding explosion in the number of predicates.
 The specialization is done using a systematic arrangement of predicates that check for element-type or rank.
 These should also obey `subtypep` due to their arrangement.

 The system also wraps around the CL symbols with the same names.
 Thus, for example, `abstract-arrays:array-dimensions` when compiled with appropriate type declarations is as efficient as `cl:array-dimensions`.
+More documentation lives inside docstrings.

 ## Installation